 Yes.
 Students will be able to access services and support online and in-person; however, on-campus services may operate with restricted hours.

-Will campus facilities be open in September?
+Will campus facilities be open in this year?

 Some facilities will be open with restricted hours; however, we would encourage students to limit non-essential travel to campus.
 The Fitness Centre will remain closed and student fees will be adjusted accordingly.

 I will be on campus.
 What do I need to know?